-Unless you’ve bought a motorcycle that’s a dedicated dual-sport touring machine with all of the motorcycle camping catalog upgrades, the chances are that your regular ride doesn’t come with much in the way of storage space.
-One of the most important things in your motorcycle camping gear arsenal is your luggage, and a set of decent soft (but dry and waterproof) saddle bags are essential.
-Nelson-Rigg have some great options, but our favorite has to be their $200 “Deluxe Adventure Motorcycle Saddlebags” – 100% waterproof, formed with aircraft quality aluminum, easy to mount, and they come with a life-time warranty.
+Unless you’ve bought a motorcycle that’s a dedicated dual-sport touring machine with all of the adventure touring catalog upgrades, the chances are that your regular ride doesn’t come with much hard luggage or in the way of storage space.
+One of the most important things in your motorcycle camping gear arsenal is your hard luggage, but if that’s not an option then a set of decent soft (but dry and waterproof) saddle bags are essential.
+Nelson-Rigg have some great options, but our favorite has to be their $200 “Deluxe Adventure Motorcycle Saddlebags” – this hard luggage set is100% waterproof, formed with aircraft quality aluminum, is easy to mount, and comes with a life-time warranty.
 These are what you need if you’re a casual tourer.

 The cheapskate alternative?
 A backpack and bungee cords…